jkmgeo/jkmgeo.github.io/index.md

 ## 2022-01-11

-### lookup data in a pandas DataFrame and add it to another DataFrame
+### pandas: lookup data in a DataFrame and add it to another DataFrame

 - context: I had 2 dataframes -- 1 for analysed samples, 1 for external standard reference compositions -- and wanted to get the corresponding compositions for every standard analysed.
 However, there was only 1 row per standard in the external reference composition dataframe, so I couldn't use `merge`.
 (I also had to extract the elemental symbol from the isotope column header in the measured dataframe, not shown here.)